I. The words "technology" and "democracy" are much more like verbs than the nouns they appear to be.

 CXLII.
 Futurology is an anti-disciplinarity pretending to be inter-disciplinary.

 CXLIII.
-There is no such thing as "the internet" apart from laws, norms, practices, affordances that exceed "the internet."
+There is no such thing as "the internet" apart from laws, norms, practices, affordances many of which precede and exceed "the internet."
 There are no natural, spontaneous, abiding, spatial realities that are either "the internet" or "the market," only histories, contingencies, and parochialisms.
 It is no surprise that arguments presumably defending, saving, promoting "the free internet" are made so often by the same people who make arguments defending, saving, promoting "the free market" -- and so often in ways that re-enact the false, facile terms made defending, saving, promoting "the free market" -- nor that the freedoms that would be sited and secured there inevitably find no hook to hang their hat on.

 CXLIV.
 The downcast eyes of people staring into cellphones, penitents forever contemplating their unredeemable Original Debt to consumer society.